JessicaGarson/Using-Ragas-with-Elasticsearch/README.md

 5. **View Results**

    The results file contains detailed metrics for each test query.
 Use it to analyze the quality of your RAG pipeline and compare different configurations.
+The results will also be outputted as a `csv` file.